dergigi/dergigi.github.io/collections/bitcoin/_posts/2026-05-19-on-chain-zaps.md

 that's what I meant.
 Lightning does _not_ allow you to spy on the financial activity of the sender (or the receiver) in perpetuity.

-On-chain zaps not only allow this, but it makes it trivial.
+Using on-chain addresses for zaps not only allow this, but it makes it trivial.

 ### Bad for the Receiver